 The Kindness Rocks Project is an initiative which has taken the world by storm, specially Australia and New Zealand have very active and supportive rock painting communities.

-Here is my step by step guide on the best way to paint rocks to keep them solid, shiny and weatherproof.
+Here is a basic step by step guide on the best way to paint rocks to keep them colourful, shiny and weatherproof.

 Step 1: Buy or find rocks

 The rock is going to be your canvas, so make sure you have rocks that inspire your upcoming creations!
 Find rocks with funky shapes, or beautiful colours, bigger for detailed scenes or tiny for tic-tac-toe projects and collections.

 This fantastic watermelon and kiwi tic-tac-toe with rocks made by Samantha Dorahy is the perfect example that the perfect rocks inspire the artist!

 Alan Spears' crocodile rock is another fantastic example of rocks that inspire you to create based on their shape!